Kubernetes Gateway API Tutorial for Beginner's

 This ensures that the deployed webserver is appropriately running and that the service is also created for the deployment.

-Step 3: Create Kubernetes Gateway API Gateway object
+Create Gateway object

-Create a Gateway for the demo application.
+Lets create a Gateway for the demo application.
+We are creating the Gateway in the webserver namespace

 cat <<EOF > web-gateway.yaml